bioasp/caspo/docs/usage.rst

-      -h, --help          show this help message and exit --threads T         run clingo with given number of threads --conf C            threads configurations (Default to many) --fit F             tolerance over fitness (Default to 0) --size S            tolerance over size (Default to 0) --factor D          discretization over [0,D] (Default to 100)
+      -h, --help          show this help message and exit --threads T         run clingo with given number of threads --conf C            threads configurations (Default to many) --optimum O         logical network in CSV format.
+If many networks are given, the first network is used (If given, avoids learning the optimum and go directly to enumeration) --fit F             tolerance over fitness (Default to 0) --size S            tolerance over size (Default to 0) --factor D          discretization over [0,D] (Default to 100)